delatbabel/viewpages/README.md

 from the database then it's passed back up to String_Blade_Compiler\Factory::make to do the actual rendering.

+## Twig Compilation

+TBD

 ## Service Provider

-The service provider here is fairly simple -- however there are 2:
+The service provider here is fairly simple -- however there are 3:

 * ViewPagesServiceProvider -- does the normal registration of migrations, seeds, and also calls in StringBladeCompilerServiceProvider.